 GENERAL - The RV furnace is an LP gas appliance.
-It may be an automatic ignition or matchlight model; both are controlled by a wall thermostat.
+It may be an automatic or Piezo ignition model; both are controlled by a wall thermostat.
 Heat is circulated through a duct system on larger models and directly through the grille on smaller models.